isharedx/css3-utilities/docs/README.md

 - aside - for classes that set some style as the .container children element<br/>
 - blank - for classes that apply flex layout with flex-direction:column on the element

+In particular,  you can use .container--vertical to change the flex-direction value (default:row).

 ### panel